sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>slang</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Shared library for the S-Lang extension language
+Short desc    : Shared library for the S-Lang extension language
 URL          : https://www.jedsoft.org/slang/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : S-Lang is an interpreted language and a programming library.
+Descript     : S-Lang is an interpreted language and a programming library.
 The
              : S-Lang language was designed so that it can be easily embedded into
              : a program to provide the program with a powerful extension language.
              : The S-Lang library, provided in this package, provides the S-Lang